 Section 3 TERMS OF OFFICE; FILLING VACANCIES:

 Two members of the Executive Board shall serve with no specified term limits.
-Five members of the Executive Board shall serve staggered two year terms.
+Five members of the Executive Board shall serve staggered three year terms.
 Vacancies shall be filled by the remaining Executive Board members.